junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Her eyes shift quickly toward the Doctor and Amy behind them, the grin turning into a wild smile, "Hello, Sweetie." her eyes sparkle with joy of the reunion, "Took you long enough."

-The Doctor tilts his head slightly, meeting with a similar smile, "Sorry, I'm late, hon -- traffic was hell."
+The Doctor tilts his head slightly, meeting with a similar smile, "Sorry, didn't know you're here too, hon -- traffic was hell."

 "How did you get here then?"
 The woman raises her left arm, showing a dark colored device on her wrist.
 While her right wrist -- Dean only notices now, after getting used to the lighting in the room -- is grasped tight by a Weeping Angel statue locked to the alcove wall.
 The statue looks more feral than the Angel of Water or any of the cherubs, it doesn't hide its face with palms, so all the fangs and wild fierce look is written clearly in each line and crack on its face.
 The stone on the statue is cracked and erodent, the eye sockets sunken deep on the face.
 It looks angry -- furious, perhaps -- which might have something to do with the long heavy chains that tether it to the plinth and the wall.